eloiseyaz/Cafe/src/main/scala/Instructions.md

     - Every time their bill comes to more than £20, they receive a star.
 Each star will generate a discount on the total bill (before service charge is applied) of 2%.
     - They can only gain a star once per day.
     - The maximum number of stars is 8, once 8 is reached they will not receive any more stars but the total % discount of 16% will be taken off each bill over £20 (not including service charge).
-    - Premium menu items are excluded from this discount.
+    - Menu.Premium menu items are excluded from this discount.
     - To qualify for this discount card, their total spend over a minimum of 5 purchases needs to be £150.
     - E.g. if a customer purchased 4 times, each a minimum of £20, on 4 different days, they will be entitled to a discount of 8% on every purchase (regardless of total price).
 They can redeem this discount with every purchase, multiple times per day.
 On their 5th purchase of minimum £20 (after discount scheme), they will receive their 8% discount and a star (taking them to 5).